New Street To Beach Cleanups – Earth Heroes Needed!

 Do You Need Supplies?

 We are happy to help you – while supplies last!
-Send us an email (info [at] pacificbeachcoalition.org) or fill out the form below.
+Send us an email (info [at] pacificbeachcoalition.org).
 We will get back to you to arrange a time and pick-up location.

 And Remember, Safety First!

 To protect your health and slow the spread of the coronavirus, we recommend that you comply with the following cleanup guidelines:

 - Wear gloves and a face mask (think reusable).

 - Maintain a physical distance of at least 6ft from everyone you may encounter.